preciofishbone/OmniaDocs/release-notes/1.31.0/index.rst

 Page Rollup
 ************************************************

-It is now possible to show any pages as list or card view using the new Page Rollup block.
+It is now possible to rollup a number of pages  as a list or as cards using the new Page Rollup block.

 .. image:: page-rollup-employee-handbook.png

-There are a number of setings that can be configured to fine-tune the design and query of the rollup.
+There are a number of setings that can be configured to fine-tune the query and design of the rollup.

 .. image:: page-rollup-settings.png